Beyond the Classroom

 Queen Margaret College recognises the value of physical and mental development of students by providing curriculum based learning experiences outside the classroom through the EOTC (Education Outside The Classroom) programme.

-Junior School: Each year, Year 1–5 students participate in a range of activities outside the classroom.
-In alternate years, the girls go to a school camp, spending one night (Year 1–3) or two nights (Year 4 and 5) away.
-Annually Year 6 students participate in a four-day camp at an outdoor education centre each year
+Junior School: Year 1–5 students participate in a range of activities outside the classroom every year.
+In alternate years, students go on a school camp, spending one night (Year 1–3) or two nights (Year 4 and 5) away.
+Year 6 students participate in a four-day camp at an outdoor education centre each year

 Year 8: An exploration of Wellington with physical and mental challenges including, Adrenalin Forest, Weta Workshop and gingerbread house decorating.

-Year 11: The Abel Tasman Track, with its stunning vistas, golden sandy beaches, forest and birdlife, is an experience where students discover the meaning of resilience.
+Year 11: The Abel Tasman track, an experience where students discover the meaning of resilience.

-Year 12: The Wairarapa Experience is a chance for students to challenge themselves physically and mentally.
+Year 12: The Wairarapa experience, a chance for students to challenge themselves physically and mentally.

-Year 13: At the Leadership Conference Camp, Year 13 students learn the skills they will put into practice as a senior student throughout the year.
+Year 13: The Leadership Conference Camp, an opportunity for Year 13 students to learn the skills they will put into practice as a role model throughout the year.